 These active ingredients are uncommon in sunscreens in the US, but you'll find them in sunscreens in Australia.

 Also known as sulisobenzone, this benzophenone derivative may cause contact dermatitis.
 Studies have shown that benzophenone bioaccumulates and persists in the environment.
 The chemical and its derivatives are associated with cancer and endocrine disruption.

 Unlike benzophenone-4, benzophenone-8 or dioxybenzone isn't approved as a UV filter in the European Union.
 The main concerns for benzophenone derivatives are:

 - organ system toxicity,

 - and ecotoxicity

 Meradimate, as it sometimes appears on labels, is in some sunscreens in the US but not in Japan or in the EU.
 The big problem with this chemical is that it forms damaging free radicals when exposed to sunlight.

 PABA or para-aminobenzoic acid may cause hypersensitivity and allergic reactions.
 It may also encourage the formation of cancer cells in the skin.
 Studies show that PABA breaks down and releases free radicals when exposed to sunlight.
 Canada and the EU have both banned PABA in cosmetics.

 Padimate O, a derivative of PABA, is another baddie.
-This one has an EWG hazard score of 5.
+This one has an EWG hazard score of 3 to 5.
 Main concerns include: